ASC 606 and IFRS 15: Five steps of revenue recognition

 Step 2: Identify the performance obligations in the contract

-- A performance obligation is a promise to transfer a good or service to a customer that is distinct.
-In step 2, an entity must identify all the distinct performance obligations in the contract.
+- A performance obligation is a promise to transfer a prodduct or service to a customer that is distinct.
+An entity must identify all the distinct performance obligations in the contract.
 If a good or service is not distinct on its own, it may need to be combined with other goods or services to form a single performance obligation.

-- A good or service is considered distinct if:
+- A goods or service is considered distinct if:

 - The customer can benefit from the good or service on its own or together with other resources.